 I am here to tell you… stop that train right now before it runs off the track!
-Homeschooling highschool does not have to be scary.
-In fact, it has the potential to be one of the very best part of your homeschool journey.
+Homeschooling high school does not have to be scary.
+In fact, it has the potential to be one of the very best parts of your homeschool journey.

 Delight Directed Learning in Highschool

 My philosophy on homeschooling teens has its roots in personal experience.
 I was thirteen when my mom pulled us all out of public school and began homeschooling.
-My life abruptly changed as I began spending my days reading books and exploring the things that interested me, while doing a little bit of traditional subjects on the side.
+My life abruptly changed as I began spending my days reading books and exploring the things that interested me while doing a few traditional subjects on the side.
 Overnight I entered into the world of Delight Directed Learning and I loved it.

 Too much academics?